 First of all, you should aim to slash your energy bills.
 It’s a good start to turn off lights when you leave the room and restrict the hours during which you have the heating on, but you can do much more than this to conserve energy.
-You should also unplug electronic devices and turn things off at the plug socket when they’re not in use or you’re leaving the house.
+The first step is making sure you have an inexpensive supplier; this Octopus Energy Review highlights how they’re one of the cheapest on the market, so take a look at them.
+From there, it’s all about doing things like unplugging electronic devices and turn things off at the plug socket when they’re not in use or you’re leaving the house.
 Leaving things on standby can lead you to unnecessarily waste money each month.
 You should only spend money on energy that you’re actually using.
 Additionally, you should look for ways to spend less on the energy you do use.
 You might even want to check out Moneypug for a cashback site that’ll help you to slash your energy costs.
 There are plenty of ways to save money on your energy bill, whether you reduce your consumption or find ways to save money directly from your provider.

 Save money on your food shop.

 Another smart way to reduce your monthly expenses is to save money on your food shop.
 This doesn’t mean you need to take a few items out of your basket when you reach the checkout every week.
 It just means you need to think of ways to eat the same food in a more cost-effective way.
 For starters, you could check out the reduced section in supermarkets just before they close.
 You’ll often find discounts on lots of food that you were going to buy anyway; the expiry date might just be a little sooner.
 You can also save money by finding cashback offers or other discount codes online before you buy your food.